ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Column or Row Name Orientation**

 The Data Matrix portion of each file should contain a header Column or Row that follows the naming conventions listed under the section *Column or Row Names*.
-The Column/Row Names will identify the type of information found in that Column or Row.
+The Column or Row Names will identify the type of information found in that Column or Row.

 The orientation of the Column/Row Names in the Data Matrix could be presented:
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Horizontally with Names at the top of each column or